-I shot this video from the 4WD as we drove along the Wakhan valley (Afghanistan is on the opposite bank).
+I shot this video from the 4WD as we drove along the Wakhan valley.
+Afghanistan lies on the opposite bank.

 Currently, whatever asphalt remains is largely pot-holed and threadbare with most of the road reduced to gravel by the ravages of time.
 If you’re travelling from east to west, you’ll have rough, gravel roads, most of the way until after Kulaikhum.
 Average speeds along the corrugated, pot-holed roads is around 25 km/h.

 Another video from the Wakhan valley, with Afghanistan on the opposite bank.

 Travelling from the west or north, it’s a different story, thanks to the recently completed Dushanbe-Chanak highway which connects Dushanbe to Panjakent and then the Uzbekistan border.